michaelmoussa/maam/README.md

 Maam to expect that you have *already* generated the new source files.
 Of course, if you haven't already done so, your application will encounter an error and/or behave unpredictably when it is run.

-Generating the new source files manually is easy.
+~~Generating the new source files manually is easy.~~

-`/path/to/vendor/bin/maam.php /path/to/src`
+~~`/path/to/vendor/bin/maam.php /path/to/src`~~

-Maam will generate your source files and let you know what it is adding to the classmap.
+~~Maam will generate your source files and let you know what it is adding to the classmap.~~

+This was easy, but isn't anymore. :) It will be fixed.
+See #12 for status of this.

 ### Annotations